utdemir/qualified-imports-plugin/README.md

   In the presence of orphan/overlapping instances this can break/change the meaning of code.

-* It also adds the imports if an abbreviation used, but not possible to import.
+* It also adds the imports if an abbreviation is used, but not possible to import.
 This again to get easier to understand errors:

 ```